TheNitesWhoSay/RareCpp/JSON.md

-JSON Automation Library
+# JSON Automation Library

-Creating a JSON library that serializes and deserializes complex objects with minimal effort.
+A library for serializing and deserializing simple to very complex objects with minimal effort.